erlingrj/lf-traffic-light/Exercises.md

 ## Exercise 2: Handle requests
 This traffic light is not very functional since it does not handle pedestrian requests yet.
 Your next task is to handle events on the `ped_request` input port.
-Upon receiving such an event at time=`t`, the controller should do the following.
+Upon receiving such an event at `time=t`, the controller should do the following.
 - At `t + 1sec`, switch the CarTrafficLight to red
 - At `t + 2sec`, switch the PedestrianTrafficLight to green.
 - At `t + 12sec`, switch the PedestrianTrafficLight back to red.